workflow/kecil/README.md

 ![Image blur](https://css-tricks.com/wp-content/uploads/2015/12/blur.gif)

-This will help load your webpage a lot faster while maintaining the finished layout without the page jumping
+This will help load your webpage a lot faster while maintaining the finished layout without the page jumping around confusing your users like this ->

 ![Jumping webpage](http://aspiringwebdev.com/wp-content/uploads/2015/03/meal-plan-load-no-padding-bottom.gif)